 Beth didn’t like the grave expression on Sarah Jane’s face.
 “What is it?”

 “My scans are registering a life form,” Sarah Jane hesitated when her scanner beeped again.
 “No, multiple life forms.
 One’s definitely human.”

 Sarah Jane led them further down the corridor.
 “I don’t know.”

 They stopped when they reached what appeared to be a business conference room.
-Digital monitors hung around a large oval table dotted with velvet chairs.
-An interactive whiteboard beside two large windows overlooking the street below, and in the heart of it all, was a rigid James Cooper.
+Digital monitors hung around a large oval table dotted with velvet chairs; an interactive whiteboard beside two large windows overlooked the street below; and at the heart of it all, was a rigid James Cooper.

 Sarah Jane gasped in realisation and flipped the lid of her watch shut. ”Future Technologies’ CEO.”